Juzzed/PassPortable/README.md

 # PassPortable
-Open-Source portable passwordmanager written in C# and WPF 🔐.
-All passwords are beeing saved localy in a config file.
-Passwords and the file itself are beeing encrypted and decrypted in AES
+Open-Source portable passwor dmanager written in C# and WPF 🔐.
+All passwords are being saved in AES encrypted file.
+Passwords are also beein encrypted with AES.
+The idea behind this program is to be able to choose if you want to store the file locally or on the cloud.

 ### Features :
 - [x] AES file and password encryption/decryption